CLA for enhanced fat loss

 Unfortunately, most of today's grain fed cattle, and conventional dairy has far less CLA than it did in the 1960's, thus leaving us with a less-than-optimal amount of CLA (about 300mg/day for the average dairy consuming American).
 (16-19) Unless you have access to an endless supply of natural grass-fed beef and dairy, CLA supplementation should be a staple in your supplement regimen.

 Dozens of human studies have confirmed CLA can significantly reduce body fat, while increasing lean muscle at the same time.
-(1) CLA puts the triple on fatty tissue by killing fat cells, preventing new fat cells from being created, and preventing fat storage.
+(1) CLA puts the triple attack on fatty tissue by killing fat cells, preventing new fat cells from being created, and preventing fat storage.
 (11-14) At the same time, CLA helps increase protein retention for lean muscle growth.
 (15) This means you can reduce flabby abdominal tissue, while simultaneously replacing it with hard dense muscle.

 How exactly does CLA burn fat & increase lean muscle?